 5.6.4 There have been significant changes.
-A building is now located in the garage area of the PDA aside Station Road.
+A building is now located in the garage area of the PDA aside Station Road and the entranceway.
 There is a track that leads eastwards to a quarry area, with the eastern part of the PDA to the west of a quarry lake.
-Between the track and the railways there appears to be a commercial building and this building is related to the quarry and still stands today.
+Between the track and the railways there appears to be a commercial building and this building is related to the quarry and still stands today within the central area of the PDA.
 The land at the eastern end of the PDA is showing as having been worked although it is unclear as to exactly the nature of the works that have taken place in that area.
 The lakes have formed to the east of that area.
 The south west corner of the playing field, the buildings previously seen have been removed (Plate 2).

 5.6.5 The quarry is no longer operational.
-The western part of the PDA is a complex of buildings around the new garage building and more commercial buildings have been added to the east of the garage.
+The western part of the PDA adjoins a complex of buildings around the new garage building and more commercial buildings have been added to the between the garage and the central PDA building outbuilding.
 To the east of these commercial buildings are two houses, one of which is Church Meadow and has a swimming pool to the east of the house.
 The remainder of the field that was a quarry is now grass with the lake to the east of the PDA and a stable building south of Church Meadow (Plate 3).

 5.6.6 The area of the swimming pool is now covered.
 The field of the south of Church Meadow now has a couple of buildings, the southern one being a stable and the northern one a mobile home and the field is fenced off into a couple of plots possibly for horses with the southern part left as scrub.
-A new residential property has been added to the area between the existing residential property west of Church Meadow and east of the commercial buildings (Plate 4).
+A new residential property has been added within the central PDA area between the existing residential property west of Church Meadow and east of the commercial buildings within the PDA (Plate 4).